DAST vs SAST: What’s the difference & how to combine them

 web security

-Application security testing is crucial to make sure your application is free of flaws and dangers, to minimise the attack surface, and to guard against online threats.
+Application security testing is crucial to make sure your application is free of flaws and dangers, to minimize the attack surface, and to guard against online threats.
+Organizations today are under growing pressure to release secure, high-performing applications without slowing innovation, and this demands the right testing strategy that utilizes both efficiency and thoroughness.

 The goal of DAST is to identify and report on security issues that could be exploited by an attacker, so that they can be fixed before the application is deployed.